pymupdf/PyMuPDF/docs/pixmap.rst

       This area can be passed to other graphics libraries like PIL (Python Imaging Library) to do additional processing like saving the pixmap in other image formats.

       .. note::
-         * The underlying data is a typically **large** memory area from which a ``bytes`` copy is made for this attribute: for example an RGB-rendered letter page has a samples size of almost 1.4 MB.
+         * The underlying data is typically a **large** memory area, from which a ``bytes`` copy is made for this attribute ... each time you access it: for example an RGB-rendered letter page has a samples size of almost 1.4 MB.
 So consider assigning a new variable to it or use the ``memoryview`` version :attr:`Pixmap.samples_mv` (new in v1.18.17).
          * Any changes to the underlying data are available only after accessing this attribute again.
 This is different from using the memoryview version.

       :type: bytes